SachaCardonna/SachaCardonna.github.io/_pages/codes.md

 ***

-<b> WaveBox 2024 - Multi-models C++ numerical platform for water-waves equations </b>  <br>
+<b> WaveBox - Multi-models C++ numerical platform for water-waves equations </b>  <br>
 <i> Keywords. </i> DG, HDG, Saint-Venant, Boussinesq, Green-Naghdi, Finite-Volume subcells methods. <br>
 <i> Language. </i> C++, Python (visualization).

-WaveBox is a multi-models numerical platform created by Fabien Marche, dedicated to the approximations of the solutions of several shallow water asymptotics in the surface dimension d = 2 with efficient combined Hybridized Discontinuous Galerkin (HDG) and DG methods on general unstructured meshes (Saint-Venant, Boussinesq and Green-Naghdi equations).
+WaveBox is a multi-models numerical platform created by Fabien Marche, dedicated to the approximations of the solutions of several shallow water asymptotics in the surface dimension d = 2 with efficient combined Hybridized Discontinuous Galerkin (HDG), Hybrid High Order (HHO), Monolithic DG-FV subcells and DG methods on general unstructured meshes (for Saint-Venant, Boussinesq and Green-Naghdi equations).
 Main features are:
 - Sub-models CPU-GPU co-processing;
 - Arbitrary order of accuracy (h and p-adaptivity);
 - Robust treatment of the run-up and flooding processes (strict maximum-principle enforcement);